Why consider fat graft breast augmentation surgery? | Risks | Consultation | Patient FAQ's

 Can I have mammograms and breast ultrasound studies after fat graft surgery?

 Routine mammography and ultrasound studies can be performed after fat graft surgery with accurate imaging of the breasts in respect of the diagnosis of breast cancers.
-Having fat graft breast augmentation should not prevent the ability to detect breast cancers with imaging techniques.
+Having fat graft breast augmentation should not prevent the ability to detect breast cancers by such imaging techniques.

 When will I know if the fat graft surgery has been successful?